 But its usefulness doesn’t end there.
 Plant junipers to make it a shaded landscape element, an understory tree, an erosion control measure, or even a living privacy fence.

-Juniper’s allure lies in its ability to thrive in various environments, adapt to soil conditions, and offer practicality in landscape design.
+The juniper trees add character and functionality to any outdoor space, offering both beauty and practicality.
+It’s beauty lies in its ability to thrive in various environments, adapt to soil conditions, and offer practicality in landscape design.

 17. Michaux’s Wormwood (Artemisia michauxiana)